avdgaag/arjanvandergaag.nl/content/blog/using-abusing-rspec-metadata.md

       end

       when_signed_in_as :jack do
-        it 'changes my username', signed_in_as: :jack do
+        it 'changes my username' do
           # ...
         end
       end